polinabythebay/coderpath-summer-2018/README.md

 - Checkpoint 4: https://www.interviewbit.com/courses/programming/checkpoint/4/
 - Checkpoint 5: https://www.interviewbit.com/courses/programming/checkpoint/5/

-Problems that have not been completed:

-- Checkpoint 4_1 (linked list)
-- Checkpoint 5_2 (sequences)

-TODO:

-- read back up on linked lists in order to do the linked list question
-- read back up on dynamic programming in order to do the sequence question

 Notes:

 - for 3B, check if there are pointers in CTCI about dealing with continuous subsequences